 Monday, August 8, 2021 (11:55AM Central Time) – The Panama City Beach Chamber of Commerce created this page to share updates with our members, residents, and visitors.
 Please note: This is for informational purposes only.
 Please listen to all Federal, State, and local agencies for official updates and recommendations.
 Information is subject to change.

 We encourage members to do business with other members.
-Some companies are following new policies by reducing contact, reducing services, and/or hours of operation.
-Please call the business for updates.
 Support local businesses by shopping local, ordering local, or buying gift cards from local businesses.
-For a list of businesses in Bay County, please visit: pcbeach.org/membership-directory/.
+For a list of businesses in Bay County, please visit our membership directory.

 Bay County School District:

 • All Bay District Schools are open as of August 20th, 2020

 Find CDC information on resources for large community events & mass gatherings here.
 All Panama City Beach Chamber events will adhere to their guidelines.